 - Preheat the oven to 250°F.

-- Coat the ribs in oil and then season them well with salt and pepper and add them to a baking sheet lined with aluminum foil.
+- Season the ribs well with salt and pepper and add them to a baking sheet lined with aluminum foil.
 Bake for 90 minutes.

 - Meanwhile, combine all of the BBQ sauce ingredients in a saucepan and slowly bring to a boil over medium-high heat.
 Reduce the heat to medium-low and gently simmer until dark, thick, and richly flavored, 10 to 15 minutes.

-- After 90 minutes, turn the ribs over and baste them with BBQ sauce.
+- At the end of the first 90 minutes, turn the ribs over and baste them with BBQ sauce.

-- After that, in 30-minute intervals, turn the ribs each time you baste with sauce.
-After about 3 hours, the meat will begin to fall apart – you’ll notice this when you turn the ribs during basting.
+- In 30-minute intervals, turn the ribs each time you baste with sauce.
+After 90 minutes, the meat will begin to be fall apart tender – you’ll notice this when you turn the ribs during basting.

-- Let the ribs cook a minute or two to caramelize the sauce.
-They can char fast so be sure to man the oven during the broil process.
+- Broil the ribs for a minute or two just to caramelize the sauce.
+The sugars in teh sauce can char fast so be sure to stay close to the oven during the broiling process.

 You can use any sauce you choose for these oven baked country style pork ribs from your favorite bottled sauce to your favorite homemade sauce.